 Yeah, it’s very cool to get matching silk screened T-shirts for your entire team, it builds camaraderie and you all look so damn cute in the pre-race photos.
 The only problem is that most of the time the cheapest and most readily-available customized shirts are cotton… and we’ve already covered why those suck in the mud.
 Now, we’re not advocating Writing “Mud Puppy Marauders” on the front and back of eight different fifty-nine dollar Under Armour tech jerseys, but that would probably be the best course of action.
 A tight-fitting, man-made fabric top is one of the top options; the other is to go shirtless (dudes) or sports-bra/jogging top (ladies).
 Come to think of it, Jim from accounting probably has hilarious man-boobs; opt for the shirtless team uniform.

-MudRunGuide Shirt Recommendation – If it’s warm and you’ll be wearing short sleeves, the Champion Double Dry T-Shirt is a good bet for the men, while the ladies could try the Asics Women’s Core Singlet.
+MudRunGuide Shirt Recommendations – We’re big fans of the XRacewear tanks and tees, Champion Double Dry T-Shirt is a good bet for the men, while the ladies could try the Asics Women’s Core Singlet.
 If the weather calls for long sleeves, try the Wicking Long-Sleeve Activewear Shirt by Sport Science (Men’s version / Women’s version).
 Also be sure to check out the obstacle racing apparel at OCRGear.com, which has a rotating stock of options.

 Do as I say, not as I do Part I: Make sure your pants can stay up on their own!
 I made the mistake of wearing loose-fitting cargo shorts at a Spartan Race and ended up in my spandex underwear by mile number three.
 Cargo shorts or pants with pockets are a relatively bad idea; anything that can fill with mud, will fill with mud.
 Running one mile with an extra few pounds of mud in your pockets really sucks, and it’s even worse trying to do it for nine.
 Basketball shorts, even if they are man-made materials are usually a bad idea as they can be heavy, long and most have pockets.
 Medium-length running shorts are a good choice as they dry quickly, are light and most likely won’t be down around your ankles when you’re scooting under barbed wire.
 If the weather’s a bit cooler, warm-up nylon pants are a great idea a their slick surface will give you a little advantage when you’re on your belly writing in the mud and they will keep your knees from turning into hamburger from contact with the dirt.